 Pour the white wine into the same pot and scrape up the browned bits from the bottom.
 Let the wine simmer for 1 minute to reduce slightly.

 Add the onion and carrots along with the Italian seasoning, red pepper flakes, salt, and black pepper.
-Sautรฉ until softened, then add the garlic and tomato paste, cooking briefly to deepen the flavor.
+Sauté until softened, then add the garlic and tomato paste, cooking briefly to deepen the flavor.

 STEP THREE: Simmer The Soup

-Stir in the crushed tomatoes and return the sausage to the pot.
-Add the chicken broth, bring to a gentle simmer, and cook until the carrots are tender and the flavors are well blended.
+Stir in the crushed San Marzano tomatoes, chicken broth, and cooked sausage.
+Bring the soup to a gentle simmer, partially cover the pot, and cook until the carrots are tender and the flavors have blended.

 STEP FOUR: Finish With Tortellini And Spinach